geekau/mediastack-guide/docs/index.md

   <figcaption>Image caption</figcaption>
 </figure>

-!!! attention
+!!! note

-    This is an Attention field... copy this example
+    This is a Note field... copy this example

 ---

-!!! important
+!!! abstract

-    This is an Important field... copy this example
+    This is an Abstract field... copy this example

 ---